 One approach to today's Scriptures would be to take them as pointers and ideals for Christian morality.
 Jesus forbids not merely murder, as the most extreme form of disregard for another person, but also lesser forms of injuring others.
 What unites the three faults he lists (losing one's temper, using insulting names and of refusing to forgive) is that in each case the other's feelings are trampled underfoot.
 The importance of forgiveness is shown by the fact that it comes before strictly religious duties, and presumably the same priority is assigned to the other two matters.
 We must respect not simply people's right to life but also their right to dignity and self-respect.

-Then he speaks about sexual purity, but broadening it out to purity of intention in general.
-A mere legal observance is insufficient for Jesus.
+When he speaks about sexual purity, he broadens it to purity of intention in general.
+A mere legal observance is not enough.
 The words about self mutilation have never been taken literally by the Church.
 They are like a parable, to vividly express the disastrous effects of sin.
 The correction he makes of the Old Law excludes an abuse tolerated by Moses, namely for a man to remarry after divorcing his wife.
 The meaning of the exception-clause ("except on the ground of unchastity") is debatable, but it may refer to a previous marriage that was prohibited by Jewish laws.
 The only "divorce" is where no real marriage existed, and Jesus was declaring the permanence of the marriage bond, as in Genesis "the two shall become one flesh" -- a loving, interdependent unity.

 The prohibition of oaths has not been taken as literally by the Catholic Church as it has by some other Christians.
 Jesus held that oaths should not be necessary at all, if there is a general a atmosphere of trust and truth-telling.
 In such a society reinforcement by oaths would not be needed.
 This it is an atmosphere of openness and mutual confidence which Jesus promoted.
 What he teaches by his corrections of the Law is a morality of values held from the heart.